 Sets, statements, and elementary symbolic logic; relations and digraphs; functions and sequences; mathematical induction; basic counting techniques and recurrence.
 Credit will not be granted for both CS 330 and MATH 230.
+Course does not satisfy graduation requirements for Computer Information Systems or Computer Science majors.
 (3-0-3) (C)